swiftlang/sourcekit-lsp/Editors/README.md

 endif
 ```

+In order for vim to recognize Swift files, you will need to have a Swift plugin like [swift.vim](https://github.com/keith/swift.vim) installed.
+Otherwise, `:LspStatus` will show that sourcekit-lsp is not running even if a Swift file is open.

 That's it!
 As a test, open a swift file, put cursor on top of a symbol in normal mode and
 run `:LspDefinition`.
 More commands are documented [here](https://github.com/prabirshrestha/vim-lsp#supported-commands).